achuajays/Hindi-Audio-Transcription/Readme.md

 # Create model directory
 mkdir -p model

-# Download the model from Nvidia NGC and  convert to onnx format
+# if you dont have the model file, Download the model from Nvidia NGC and  convert to onnx format
 python setup_model.py

 # Place your ONNX model file here